SpecFlowOSS/SpecFlow/docs/source/Bindings/Context-Injection.md

 The container used by SpecFlow can be customized, e.g. you can include object instances that have already been created, or modify the resolution rules.

-You can customise the container from a [plugin|Plugins]() or a before scenario [hook|hooks]().
+You can customise the container from a [plugin](../Enhance/Plugins.md) or a before scenario [hook](Hooks.md).
 The class customising the injection rules has to obtain an instance of the scenario execution container (an instance of `BoDi.IObjectContainer`).
 This can be done through constructor injection (see example below) or by calling `ScenarioContext.Current.GetBindingInstance(typeof(BoDi.IObjectContainer))`.

 The following example adds the Selenium web driver to the container, so that binding classes can specify `IWebDriver` dependencies (a constructor argument of type `IWebDriver`).